avih/shlolcat/README.md

 *Note*: shell performance has major effect with this script.
 E.g. `dash` may run it 3x-5x faster than `bash`.
 YMMV.

+If performance is critical(!), a C version is available at the `c-lolcat/` dir.

 ## Screenshots

 ### Default: